morganchri/learn-node/README.md

 **For you to do**:

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
-Why?
+Why? nonblocking.js, as it is not running readFileSync, which blocks till the file is read.

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".